Skip to main content

 ParameterTypeDescriptionRequired

-file_idstrUnique identifier for the source (preferred)No*
+file_idstrUnique identifier of the source to deleteYes

 timeoutfloatRequest timeout in secondsNo

-Important Considerations
+Important considerations

-Warning: This operation is irreversible
+Warning: This operation is irreversible.

-• No backup or recovery options are available
+• No backup or recovery is available

 • Flow execution may be impacted until nodes are reconfigured

-Response Object
+Response

-The method returns a SourceDeleteResponse object:
+The method returns a response object with:

 PropertyTypeDescription

-statusstrDeletion result (typically “success”)
+statusstrDeletion result (e.g. “success”)

-messagestrHuman-readable confirmation message
+messagestrHuman-readable confirmation

 file_namestrName of the deleted file

-project_idstrUUID of the project the file was removed from
+project_idstrUUID of the project

 project_namestrName of the project

-Code Examples
+Code examples

-Basic Usage
+Basic usage

 from graphor import Graphor